 Most supermarkets will have a decent-sized organic section too, and the allergens aisle is often stocked with vegan-friendly finds.
 While I have found things like tofu and mock meats in the supermarket, the ones I’ve tried leave a lot to be desired!
 You’re better off heading to your nearest organic shop to find ready-made vegan goods.

 The organic movement is huge in France, so you’ll find organic shops (magazin bio) easily.
 All the stores I’ve tried have had a good selection of tofu and seitan products, plus they’re generally just amazing for nuts, grains, milk, parmesan-free pesto, vegan treats, even raw cakes!
 Oh – and they’re the only place I’ve found sriracha sauce in France!

 France has some great online vegan stores.
 My favourite, The Vegan Shop, sells the most incredible artisan nut-cheeses that taste just like the real deal.
 Some other online shops include:

-- Un Monde Vegan – Well stocked online shop as well as two real-world stores in Paris and Lyon.
+- Un Monde Vegan – Well stocked online shop as well as a real-world store in Paris and a depot in Gagny.

 - Naturalia – Their online store isn’t strictly vegan, but they do have a good range.
 They’ve also recently opened their fourth vegan supermarket in Paris!